-The old Beaufort High School was first operated by Ann Street Methodist Church and was a tuition school.
+The 1885 Beaufort High School was first operated by Ann Street Methodist Church and was a tuition school.
 The building was originally located on the Carteret County Courthouse grounds, facing Turner Street.
 Purchased for $1250 in 1907 by the town of Beaufort, the building was moved a short distance to the south side of Broad Street.
-Images on this post are from a 1960s architectural study done by NC State University.
+Images from a 1960s architectural study done by NC State University.

-Click an image below to open "light box" and view all.
+Click an image to open "light box" and view all.